stratosigma/py3-portal-hosted-layer-updater/README.md

     "password":"password",
     "encrypted":"Set to false if the password is cleartext, next time script runs the password will be encrypted and this set to true", "retrylimit":1,
-    "services": ["An Array of Service Configurations"] }
+    "services": ["An Array of Service Configurations"],
+    "tasks": ["An array of tasks"]
+}
 ```